sagemath/trac_to_gh/Issue 703.md

 # Issue 703: fixes to the programming guide from jaap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/703

 Original creator: was